A Study of Snake-like Locomotion Through the Analysis of a Flexible Robot Model: The free-path case

-where $\delta$ is an arbitrary small constant and $p_{i}(t)$ with $i=3,\ldots,Q$ are coefficients explicitly depending on $t$ and implicitly depending also on $\delta$ and all of the other free parameters.
-These coefficients can be uniquely determined imposing \eqref{alphahat} and any other $Q-5$ linearly independent relations between them (for example, in the numerical experiment we are about to propose, we imposed $\hat{\alpha}_{ss}(L,t)=0$, which led to a smooth generated force field $\tilde{f}$ concentrated near the head).
-Notice that the function $\hat{\alpha}$ so defined is twice continuously differentiable.
-The reactive shear force and tension solving \eqref{eqs} can be calculated to be
+where $\delta$ is an arbitrary constant, which can be set as small as we want, and $p_{i}(t)$ with $i=3,\ldots,Q$ are coefficients explicitly depending on $t$ and implicitly depending also on $\delta$ and all the dynamical parameters.
+These coefficients can be uniquely determined imposing \eqref{alphasteer} and any other $Q-5$ linearly independent relations between them (for example, in the numerical experiment we are about to propose, we imposed $\widetilde{\alpha}_{ss}(L,t)=0$, which led to a smooth generated force field $f$ concentrated near the head).
+Notice that the function $\widetilde{\alpha}$ so defined is twice continuously differentiable.